ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/notebooks/README.md

-# Walmart Market Basket Analysis – Apriori Algorithm
+# Walmart Market Basket Analysis – Notebook

 This notebook analyzes synthetic grocery transaction data designed to reflect customer shopping patterns at Walmart.
 Using Market Basket Analysis and the Apriori algorithm, it identifies frequently bought-together items and provides insights to support bundling strategies, product placement, and promotion planning.